huntse/uncarved/content/articles/comments.md

 +++
 tags = "computers"
 last_modified = "2009-08-07T09:44:52Z"
+aliases = ["Comments"]
 +++
 # Adding comments

-## So I've thought about doing this for some time but never had the spare
+## So I've thought about doing this for some time but never had the spare time.
-time.
 Finally I add comments.

 I have added comments for the first time.
 I don't expect there will be a great deal of traffic and at the moment just to get started I have